Midnight in the Garden of Good and Evil (film): Differences from the book

 The multiple trials were combined into one on-screen trial.
-Williams' real life attorney, Sonny Seiler, played Samuel L. White, the presiding judge of the trial.
+Williams's real life attorney, Sonny Seiler, played Samuel L. White, the presiding judge of the trial.
 Seiler was originally cast as a juror, but Eastwood persuaded him to take on the role of the judge.
-"I said, 'I'm not an actor,' and Clint said, 'Of course you are.
+Eastwood visited Savannah with production designer Henry Bumstead.
+Seiler explained: "I said, 'I'm not an actor,' and Clint said, 'Of course you are.
 All lawyers are actors, and you are one of the best.
 If you do this for me, I won't have to hire a dialect coach.'"
 Seiler's daughter, Bess Thompson, appears in the movie as the "pretty girl" in Forsyth Park who asks if she can have her picture taken with Uga.

 Advertising

 Advertising for the film became a source of controversy when Warner Bros. used elements of Jack Leigh's famous photograph in the posters without permission, infringing copyright law.